BillyArshad/Video_Game_Trivia/README.md

 ## **Bugs**

-​When I tested my trivia website, there was a bug that would cause problems for me, so I have managed to fix it with Richard Wells' help with Javascript.
+​When I tested my trivia website, there was a bug that would show the "test" question feature, so I have managed to fix it by holding "CTRL" and click the refresh button at the same time to solve the bug.

 ## **Deployment**